funkybob/stencil/README.rst

 Python support
 --------------

+As of stencil v4, there is a new expression syntax that is not backward compatible.

 As of stencil v2.1, only Python 3.6+ is supported.
 As of stencil v2, only Python 3.4+ is supported.